senges/catalog/README.md

 Installation procedures are defines as JSON objects.

 Each procedure is described as a collection of `steps`.
-Available `step` types are described right after this section.
+Available `steps` types are described right after this section.

 ```json
 "mytool" : {